Didi’s Suggestions on What to Bring

 - Bring extra batteries for all your battery operated things.
 How awful would it be for the energizer Bunny to die on you while you're enjoying your, let's say for instance, vibrator, just as an example of something you might take with you that uses batteries.
 Wouldn't you just hate for that thing to go out on you while you're massaging the tension out of your neck?

 - You might want to bring stool softener with you in case of constipation after surgery.
 I had a terrible case of it after my surgery and have noticed that many of the patients I've looked after over the years become constipated following surgery.

-Also, if you can't get prescriptions for the meds you want to bring, don't worry.
+- Also, if you can't get prescriptions for the meds you want to bring, don't worry.
 Dr. Lev can prescribe the Costa Rican versions of the pills you take at home when you're down there.
-He'll prescribe something for pain and sleep and relaxation, or for whatever else you happen to need, if need be.
+He'll prescribe something for pain and sleep, no problem.

 - For breast surgery patients, it has been recommended by Dr. Lev to bring a regular bra (underwires are okay) in the size you want to be after your surgery.
 The bra should have wider straps for comfort.

 Now go and have yourself the most amazing experience of your life....have fun....travel safely...and come home with a beautiful new refreshed look and lots of great stories to tell your skeptical family and friends!

 And Dr. Lev and I are here for you if you have any questions between now and your trip.
 Please feel free to email me anytime at email@example.com.
 I'm happy to help you any way I can